 “Do you remember the words about the pyramid with the star rising from it?”

 “I remember.
 What about it?”
-Christophe asks, surprised.
+Christopher asks, surprised.

 “Thacker could have, at most, seen the case for this pyramid, and from that, it’s not clear what the object looks like.
 I personally only realized what it was after I looked at the bottom right of the note.”